 Expanding the joint probability above is done according to this formula.
 I’m not going to write the full expression here because it is very long.
 Instead, let’s look at a smaller part of the network:

-According to the formula, the joint probability distribution of this small network would be:
+Then, according to the formula, the joint probability distribution of this small network would be:

 - P(Dog bark, Cat mood, Cat hide) = P(Dog bark) * P(Cat mood | Dog bark) * P(Cat hide | Dog bark, Cat mood)